-Have you ever been driving along, trying to find the perfect song on the radio, and stumble upon a jam that takes you back to middle school?
-Or maybe you’re absentmindedly watching television and you hear the melody of an old flame’s theme song on a commercial?
-I have more flashbacks triggered by music than anything – even smells, photographs, quotes.
-There is just something about a song that sticks to your heart, standing the test of time, that’s comforting.
+Have you ever been driving along, tuning the radio, and stumble upon a song that takes you back to a childhood memory?
+Anytime I hear Enya or Natalie Merchant I’m twirling in my nightgown on my Grandma’s front porch.
+I have more nostalgic moments triggered by music over anything else – smells, photographs, quotes, etc. There is power in music that sticks to your heart and stands the test of time.

 Anything by Enya or Natalie Merchant – I am suddenly twirling around the living room in my nightgown.
 Maybe 7-8 years old.
 My parents are sitting on the front porch by candlelight, with the windows open, listening to these songs.
 Enya was one of my Grandma Mary’s favorite artists and when I hear her beautiful voice I can see my Grandma’s face in my head.
 My sister is having the bridesmaids walk down the aisle to “Only Time” and I don’t know how I am going to hold it together.